uwdub/web-dub/_people/masters/_unchecked/oldham-susan.md

 #   Master of Science in Engineering
 ################################################################################
 positions:
-- affiliation: Human Centered Design & Engineering
+- affiliation: Master of Science in Human Centered Design & Engineering
-- affiliation: Information School

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.